tcltk/tklib/embedded/md/tklib/files/modules/map/box-file.md

 # <a name='description'></a>DESCRIPTION

-This package provides \.\.\.
-Reading/writing tklib geo/box files
+This package provides read/write functions for Tklib *geo/box* files\.

 # <a name='section2'></a>API